whiskycasablanca/CLIP_Implementation/README.md

 - **MLP Head Performance Comparison:**

-    Investigate the performance difference between adding an MLP head to the image encoder versus using the zero-shot approach (i.e., using only the pre-trained encoders without additional training) across various image classification tasks and datasets.
+    Investigate the performance difference between adding an MLP head to the image encoder versus using the zero-shot approach across various image classification tasks and datasets.

 - **Exploring Alternative Image Encoders:**